Skilyr Hicks: Personal life

 Hicks attended North Augusta High School in North Augusta, South Carolina.
 In April 2015, Hicks went missing after school and her mother posted on Facebook asking for the public's help.
 Hicks was found that same day.
 She went missing again in May 2021 with police asking for the public's help in trying to locate her.
 The police stated Hicks struggled with mental health issues at that time.
 She was located five days later.

 Hicks had been in trouble with the law on multiple occasions.
 In 2017, she was arrested and jailed for assaulting three family members while drunk.
 She spent more than 10 days in jail for the assaults.
 In November 2018, she was arrested for underage drinking and then failed to appear in court on multiple occasions.

-On December 6, 2021 she was found dead at a friend's house of "a possible overdose."
+On December 6, 2021, she was found dead at a friend's house in Liberty, South Carolina, of "a possible overdose."